APT Visit Planner

 Help with diagnosing and fixing problems

 Observations with timing or angular special requirements or other constraints can restrict the scheduling windows significantly, and in the worst cases can actually make it impossible to schedule the observations as specified.
 Such cases need to be diagnosed to understand the problem so that corrective actions can be considered.
+For more information on the meaning of the various constraints, see APT Visit Planner Constraints.

 Since it can be difficult to diagnose such problems within APT, you may want to use one of the free-standing target visibility tools to get an overview of the visibility and angular information for the instrument fields of view on the sky as a function of time.
 Indeed, to avoid possible frustration, users with significant timing or angular constraints are encouraged to run one or more of these tools prior to getting into APT.
 Note, however, that these visibility tools look at the visibility of targets versus time, not at the entire schedulability of a particular observation of the target.
 An observation's schedulability depends on several conditions, including availability of guide stars, and can only be verified using the APT VP.

 APT contains significant diagnostic help in the form of graphics and reports that can be accessed with knowledge of the appropriate usability tricks, many of which are described below.
-For example, after running the VP,
+For example, after running the VP, you can:

-- click on the arrow next to a visit and see the detailed diagnostics at the visit-level;
+- click on the arrow next to a visit and see the detailed diagnostics at the visit level,

-At the visit-level, you will see a set of bar graphs showing the visibility impacts induced by various constraints such as guide stars, observatory field of regard, angular constraints, and so forth.
+At the visit level, you will see a set of bar graphs showing the visibility impacts induced by various constraints such as guide stars, observatory field of regard, angular constraints, and so forth.
 Red X's on one or more of these constraints can provide clues to why a visit is not schedulable.
 For the overall observation to be schedulable, all constraints for all visits need to have a window of schedulability at the same time.
 The bar graph at the observation level shows a roll up of the available times that satisfy the constraints at the visit level.
 Useful reports (described further below) are accessed from the top File → Export menu in APT.

 Choosing the Guide Star Availability by Time for Observation option produces a set of bar graphs showing the guide star availability at the visit level for the observation.

-Note: some users may prefer to run one of the JWST Target Visibility Tools earlier in the planning process to obtain overall summary information on the angles available for their targets.
+Note: some users may prefer to run one of the JWST target visibility tools earlier in the planning process to obtain overall summary information on the angles available for their targets.
 If that information was available already, you could use it to quickly establish whether the best angles in Figure 3 were available or not.
-This might be easier than pulling up the visit-level plot shown in Figure 4.
+This might be easier than pulling up the visit level plot shown in Figure 4.

 If there are valid V3PA ranges where all visits can get guide stars simultaneously and the angle is valid for the observatory, those are the windows of schedulability.
 If there are no times when all visits can simultaneously get guide stars, this will also be obvious (see Figure 3); hovering your cursor over the green line in the plot will display a pop-up window detailing which visits are causing the problem at that particular V3PA.